Ashok-AT/Third-Eye-for-Blind-Peoples/README.md

    ```
 2. **Set up Arduino IDE:**

    Connect Arduino UNO to your computer.
    Open Arduino IDE and upload the code provided in the repository (ThirdEyeForBlinds.ino).

 3. **Assemble the hardware:**

    Connect the ultrasonic sensor, buzzer, and other components following the circuit diagram provided (hardware_diagram.png).

 ## Usage

 1. **Power on the device:**

    Ensure the hardware components are properly connected and powered.

 2. **Navigate your surroundings:**

    Wear the device or place it in a convenient location.
    Move around to detect obstacles using the auditory feedback from the buzzer.

 ## Algorithm

 - <b>Sensor Integration:</b> Connect and configure all sensors using IoT principles.
-- Distance Calculation: Utilize the ultrasonic sensor to measure the distance of detected objects.
+- <b>Distance Calculation:</b> Utilize the ultrasonic sensor to measure the distance of detected objects.
-- Alert System: Emit alert sounds through the buzzer upon detecting objects.
+- <b>**Alert System:</b> Emit alert sounds through the buzzer upon detecting objects.
-- Proximity Feedback: Increase beep frequency as objects approach closer.
+- <b>Proximity Feedback:</b> Increase beep frequency as objects approach closer.
-- Automatic Control: Automatically cease beeping when obstacles move away from the sensor's range.
+- <b>Automatic Control:</b> Automatically cease beeping when obstacles move away from the sensor's range.

 ## Future Enhancements

-Future developments include:
+<b>Future developments include:</b>

-Integration into a wearable jacket for continuous and inconspicuous use.
+- Integration into a wearable jacket for continuous and inconspicuous use.
-Use of specialized boards and advanced sensors for faster response times in crowded environments.
+- Use of specialized boards and advanced sensors for faster response times in crowded environments.
-Further feature enhancements leveraging technological advancements for broader applications beyond navigation assistance.
+- Further feature enhancements leveraging technological advancements for broader applications beyond navigation assistance.

-Contributing
+## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.
 Ensure your code follows the project's coding standards and includes relevant documentation.

 License